poppopjmp/spiderfoot/test/README.md

 python3 -m pytest -n auto --flake8 --dist loadfile --durations=5 --cov-report html --cov=. test/integration/modules/
 ```

 ## Acceptance Tests

-The acceptance tests check that the web intereface is working as
+The acceptance tests check that the web interface is working as
-intended and that SpiderFooot is operating correctly as a whole.
+intended and that SpiderFoot is operating correctly as a whole.

 These tests use a headless browser (Firefox by default), and
 must be run with `./test/acceptance` as current working directory.